ClanCats/Hydrahon/README.md

 ### Setup a simple table:

-To continue with our examples we need to create a simple MySQL table.
+To continue with our examples, we need to create a simple MySQL table.

 ```sql
 CREATE TABLE `people` (